 How are you feeling about your upcoming transition from high school?
 Can college or a career “not come soon enough” or are you hoping time will slow down because you appreciate the support of home life and you don’t want to say goodbye to your local friends?
 Maybe you’re feeling a little of both, and that’s normal too.

 However you’re feeling, it’s important to prepare for your upcoming transition to college or a career as an individual who is blind or low vision in order for it to be as smooth of a transition as possible.

 Check out these 10 resources to equip you for college and/or a career:

 - Peruse the APH CareerConnect Transition section.
 You’ll find a collection of articles designed to assist teens and young adults who are blind or low vision in establishing and reaching transition-related goals which are tailored to family and personal culture, preferences, and interests.

-- Utilize the APH ConnectCenter Transition Hub to search for year-round and summer transition services and programs for youth and young adults who are blind or low vision—services and programs which help you meet your individualized goals for your future!
+- Utilize the APH ConnectCenter Transition Hub to search for year-round and summer transition services and programs for youth and young adults who are blind or low vision services and programs that help you meet your individualized goals for your future!